 If you think alpacas are for you, or that they might be:

-Visit the Alpaca Owners and Breeders Association website (alpacainfo.com) and
+Visit the Alpaca Owners Association website (alpacainfo.com) and request an

-Use the AOBA website to locate farms in your area and arrange a visit.
+Use the AOA website to locate farms in your area and arrange a visit.
 Go to small

 farms as well as the large well-publicized ranches.
 Listen to different points of view